reisenberger/architecture-center/docs/guide/architecture-styles/n-tier.md

 - In a closed layer architecture, a layer can only call the next layer immediately down.
 - In an open layer architecture, a layer can call any of the layers below it.

 A closed layer architecture limits the dependencies between layers.
-However, it might create unnecessary network traffic, if one layer is simplying passing requests along to the next layer.
+However, it might create unnecessary network traffic, if one layer simply passes requests along to the next layer.

 ## When to use this architecture